Strongly isomorphic symbolic extensions for expansive topological flows: Introduction

 Burguet \cite{burguet2019symbolic} introduced the {\it small flow boundary property} for topological flows as an analog to the small boundary property.
 He showed that flows with the small flow boundary property admit strongly isomorphic zero-dimensional extensions and gave necessary and sufficient conditions for the existence of \textit{symbolic} extensions\footnote{A topological flow is said to admit a symbolic extension, respectively a zero-dimensional extension, if it has an extension by a suspension flow over a subshift, respectively a zero dimensional system, with a positive continuous roof function.} for such flows in terms of the existence of \textit{superenvelopes} (\cite[Theorem 3.6]{burguet2019symbolic}).
 This can be seen as a certain generalization of the Boyle-Downarowicz symbolic extension entropy theorem (\cite{BDz2004}).
 Burguet \cite{burguet2019symbolic} showed that a $C^2$-flow without fixed points\footnote{Flows without fixed points are known as \emph{regular flows} but we will not use this terminology in this paper.} and such that for any $\tau>0$, the number of periodic orbits of period less than $\tau$ is finite has the small flow boundary property.
 In our main theorem we manage to remove the smoothness assumption: \begin{thm_a} Let $X$ be a compact finite-dimensional space.
 Let $\Phi$ be a topological flow on $X$ without fixed points, having a countable number of periodic orbits.
 Then $(X, \Phi)$ has the small flow boundary property. \end{thm_a}

 Expansive $\mathbb{Z}$-systems were introduced as early as 1950 by \cite{utz1950unstable}.
-In \cite{reddy1968lifting} and \cite{keybob} it was shown that expansive $\mathbb{Z}$-systems admit symbolic extensions\footnote{From the work of Boyle and Downarowicz \cite{BDz2004} it follows that an expansive $\mathbb{Z}$-system admits a symbolic extension of the same entropy.}.
+In \cite{reddy1968lifting} and \cite{keybob} it was shown that expansive $\mathbb{Z}$-systems admit symbolic extensions.
+From the work of Boyle and Downarowicz \cite{BDz2004} it follows that an expansive $\mathbb{Z}$-system admits a symbolic extension of the same entropy.
 The notion of expansiveness for flows was introduced by Bowen and Walters \cite{bowen1972expansive}.
-Bowen and Walters \cite{bowen1972expansive} proved that expansiveness is invariant under topological conjugacy and that the topological entropy of an expansive flow is finite.
+Bowen and Walters \cite{bowen1972expansive} proved that expansiveness is invariant under topological conjugacy, that the topological entropy of an expansive flow is finite and that all fixed points of an expansive flow are isolated.
 In addition they constructed a symbolic extension for expansive flows.
 They asked whether this symbolic extension preserves entropy.
 More precisely, they made use of closed cross-sections to build a symbolic extension and wondered if one could choose carefully these closed cross-sections so that the associated symbolic extension has the same topological entropy as the original system.
 Burguet \cite{burguet2019symbolic} gave a positive answer to this question for $C^2$-expansive flows.
 In this paper, we give an affirmative answer for all expansive flows.

 \begin{thm_b} Let $(X, \Phi)$ be an expansive flow.
 Then it has a strongly isomorphic symbolic extension. \end{thm_b}